chartjs/Chart.js/docs/docs/getting-started/v3-migration.md

 * `xLabel` and `yLabel` were removed.
 Please use `index` and `value`
 * The `filter` option will now be passed additional parameters when called and should have the method signature `function(tooltipItem, index, tooltipItems, data)`
 * The `custom` callback now takes a context object that has `tooltip` and `chart` properties
-* The tooltip model object removes all properties related to the tooltip options which is stored in the model into `options` property.
+* All properties of tooltip model related to the tooltip options have been moved to reside within the `options` property.

 ## Developer migration